Three Bean Chicken Soup

 Jump To

-Three Bean Chicken Soup is your best bet if you're looking for a recipe that covers all the bases!
-This southwestern soup has lots of good-for-you ingredients including three types of beans, fire roasted tomatoes, and fresh cilantro.
+Easy Mexican Bean Soup is a great choice if you're looking for a recipe that's packed with hearty ingredients!
+This southwestern taco soup gets its intense flavor from three types of beans, fire-roasted tomatoes and fresh cilantro.

-I add spices such as cumin, garlic and turmeric for good measure, which makes the soup both filling and healthy at the same time.
-You'll love how easy it is to make, and your family will love how hearty and delicious it tastes!
+Adding spices such as cumin, garlic and turmeric makes the soup both filling and delicious at the same time.
+You'll love how easy it is to make, and your family will love how amazing this bean and chicken tortilla soup tastes!

 - sweet peppers - colorful and flavorful